 Prachi Acharya joined the PhD programme at the Cambridge University Centre for Risk in the Built Environment (CURBE) in 2015.
-Her research seeks to examine ways to make building regulations more effective in low-income markets.
-It focuses on construction materials and methods in building codes and studies it in the context of social housing in Odisha, one of India's most disaster-prone and multi-dimensionally poor states.
+Her research seeks to examine ways to make building regulations efficacious and effective in low-income markets.
+For this, it studies the context of social housing in one of India's most disaster-prone states.
 Her research is being supervised by Dr Emily So and advised by Prof Peter Guthrie.

 Prachi has a Bachelors of Architecture from the Centre for Environmental Planning and Technology (CEPT University), an MSc in Energy and Environment Studies in the Built Environment from the Centre for Alternative Technology (CAT), University of East London and a Certificate in Disaster Management from the International Federation of the Red Cross and Crescent Societies and Tata Institute of Social Sciences (IFRC-TISS).

 Prior to Cambridge, Prachi worked and volunteered in India, Sri Lanka and Eritrea.
 She has been a consultant to the United Nations Development Programme (UNDP), Nepal Risk Reduction Consortium (NRRC), Owner-led Development and Reconstruction Collaborative (ODRC); interned at the National Institute for Urban Affairs (NIUA) and UNDP in India; and worked at multiple architecture firms.

 She is a member of St. John's College.
 Her studies are supported by grants from the Department of Architecture, St John's College, the Smuts Memorial Fund and the Foundation for Urban and Regional Studies.